nialov/fracture-analysis-kit-2d/docs_src/source/index.rst

 Documentation for Python modules has been created using Autodoc.
 Autodoc has trouble running without setting the matplotlib backend to Qt5Agg.
 If you wish to remake documentation: Check conf.py and replace my 'QT_QPA_PLATFORM_PLUGIN_PATH' with your own path.

+The requirements_dev.txt file contains all pip packages (custom) installed within my QGIS environment.
+It is therefore not *clean* and contains packages that are not required for development.
+It should contain all **required** packages however when complemented with the QGIS environment Python3 packages.

 .. toctree::
    :maxdepth: 4